JensWalter/node-ems/README.md

 ### What does work
 * send a text message to queue
-* send a tex message to topic
+* send a text message to topic

 ### What does not work
-* using connection pooling (currently every call establishes a new connection)
+* using connection pools (currently every call establishes a new connection)
 * transport encryption (no SSL at all)
 * subscriptions (neither Queue nor Topic)
 * QueueBrowser